Eros472/Algorithm--IP-Address-Filtering/README.md

 # IP Address Allow List Updater

 ## Overview
 This Python script is designed for a healthcare company to manage access to restricted content by updating an allow list of IP addresses.
 As a security professional, you are tasked with ensuring that only authorized employees (identified by their IP addresses) can access personal patient records.
 The script checks an allow list against a remove list and updates the allow list file by removing any IP addresses that appear in the remove list.
+This project was created for the Google Cybersecurity Certificate course portfolio activity: Automate Cybersecurity Tasks with Python Module 4- Python in practice

 ## Purpose
 - Maintain a secure subnetwork by regularly updating the allow list of IP addresses.